YangZhaoCICAMS/MANOC/README.md

 - Summarize.R: containing a function `summarize()` for summarizing the outputs produced by the function `simulation()`.

 # Inputs
+- ndose.A: the total number of dose levels of drug A.
+- ndose.B: the total number of dose levels of drug B.
 - samplesize: the maximum number of patients to be enrolled.
 - cohortsize: the number of patients in each cohort.
 - target: the target toxicity rate.